andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 Once the localDb instance is running and we have optionally deployed the DacPac project, we can use the `RunTest()` method, passing in an `Action<IDbConnection, IDbTransaction>` which is the test to be executed.

-The action is executed in the context of a new `SqlTransaction` and wrapped in a `try-finally` block, which is used to tidy up any open `DataReader`s and roll back the test's individual `SqlTransaction` this ensures that the tests cannot affect each other.
+The action is executed in the context of a new `SqlTransaction` and wrapped in a `try finally` block, which is used to tidy up any open `DataReader`s and roll back the test's individual `SqlTransaction` this ensures that the tests cannot affect each other.

 ```csharp
 public LocalDbTestContext RunTest(Action<IDbConnection, IDbTransaction> useConnection)